-Capital Gains Tax on Real Estate in India: A Complete Guide (Updated Post Finance Act)
+Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 Investing in real estate is one of the most popular wealth-building strategies in India.
 Whether you purchase property for personal use or as an investment, understanding the tax implications when you sell is crucial for effective financial planning.

-With significant changes introduced in the Finance (No. 2) Act, 2024, staying updated on real estate capital gains tax rules has never been more important.
+With significant changes introduced in the Finance (No. 2) Act, 2024 — including a reduced LTCG rate of 12.5% and the removal of indexation benefits — staying updated on real estate capital gains tax rules has never been more important.

-In this comprehensive guide, we'll walk you through everything you need to know about property capital gains tax in India in 2024.
-From calculating your tax liability under the new regime to exploring exemptions that can help you save money, this article covers all aspects of real estate tax on sale in simple, easy-to-understand language.
+In this comprehensive guide, we’ll walk you through everything you need to know about property capital gains tax in India.
+From calculating your tax liability under the new regime to exploring exemptions that can help you save money, this article covers all aspects of real estate taxation in simple, easy-to-understand language.

 What is Capital Gains Tax on Real Estate?